o3de/sig-ui-ux/.github/ISSUE_TEMPLATE/Office-Hours-Meeting.md

 ---
 name: SIG-UI-UX Office Hours
 about: SIG-UI-UX Office Hours is a weekly forum for designers and developers to get constructive feedback.
 We will review your work and come up with solutions to your issues and design challenges.
-title: XX-XX-202X — SIG-UI-UX Office Hours
+title: XX-XX-202X — SIG-UI-UX Office Hours (Sign Up in the comments)
 labels: 'UX-Office-Hours'
 ---